 - Corporate Communications – as some organizations may wish to advertise and promote the fact that they possess important trade secrets.

-Trade secrets are an important, but an invisible component of a company’s intellectual property portfolio of assets.
+Trade secrets are an important, but invisible component of a company’s intellectual property portfolio of assets.
 They can add tremendous business value, so they need to be properly and professionally managed, and looked after.
 Trade secrets should be on the agenda of any in-house intellectual property function as well as on the agenda of any Legal or IP Firm advising organizations.
 As stated earlier, trade secret legislation is likely to strengthen in key jurisdictions, interestingly at a time when patents seem to be weakening in some locations.

 Trade secrets can be the crown jewels in an organization’s intellectual property portfolio.
 As listed earlier, they possess some clear advantages over other forms of intellectual property.
-However, trade secrets only work if managed properly and they are well looked after.
+However, trade secrets only work if managed properly and they have well looked after.

 Trade secrets also have some disadvantages which need to be properly understood.
-It is not misappropriation of a trade secret to independently discover the secret information, or to reverse engineer it from a properly obtained source.
+It is not misappropriation of a trade secret to independently discover the secret information or to reverse engineer it from a properly obtained source.
 An organization should therefore take a broad holistic approach to intellectual property and consider how to leverage all of the different forms that exist, such as trade secrets, patents, publications, etc. as each form has different pros and cons.